 What is the customer’s path from research and consideration to purchase?

 What factors influence the purchase of a product or service?

 o Identify your ideal participant.

 Just like conducting in-person focus groups, with online ones, you need to understand who your ideal participant is.
-Is it a small business owner with revenue of $5M+, or a microentrepreneur with less than $500K?
+Is it a small business owner with revenue of $5M+, a marketing director from a Fortune 1,000, or a consumer shopping for pet products?
 Will you be working from a customer list or recruiting from a national research panel based on the specs of your participants?
-What will they expect as an incentive in return for participation? $150 or $550 for 90 minutes?
+What will they expect as an incentive in return for participation? $150 for 60 minutes?